uym2/TreeShrink/README.md

 The tool uses the Dendropy package in Python for tree manipulation and the BMS package in R for statistical tests.
 TreeShrink can run on Linux, Mac OS, and Windows.

-All dependencies were built and included with the software.
-If you have Python and R installed and in your `PATH`, no further installation is required.

 ### Anaconda
 If you use anaconda, try: